Mask Mandates: Bay Area Health Officers Issue Criteria To Lift Indoor Masking Requirements

 The employer or host must also ensure proper ventilation, no recent COVID-19 outbreaks, and children under 12 and guests are not present, among other safety measures.

 “I’m excited that we’re once again at a place where we can begin easing the mask requirements, which is the direct result of the fact that we have one of the highest vaccination rates in the country, our cases have fallen, and our residents have done their part to keep themselves and those around them safe,” said Breed.
 “This is an important step forward for San Francisco, particularly for our downtown, because when I talk to office workers and business leaders one of the things I continue to hear is that they’re anxious to get back to a more normal routine at work where they can interact with their colleagues.
-Our economy is bouncing back, the City feels like it is coming alive again, and this is yet another milestone in our recovery.”MORE NEWS: Three Women Rob Petaluma Sunglass Shop Of $46,000 In Merchandise
+Our economy is bouncing back, the City feels like it is coming alive again, and this is yet another milestone in our recovery.”MORE NEWS: Rivalry Reaches New Heights As Giants-Dodgers Prepare For First Modern Era Playoff Showdown